 Step 3: Dry without delay.
 If left wet/damp in machine for extended period (longer than 2 hours) the tabs may bleed/stain on white/light colours.

 Step 4: Lie flat to dry in the shade.

 Step 5: Chemicals in sunscreens don’t play well with fabrics – ensure sunscreen has soaked in and been washed from hands before putting on a hat.

 Step 6: Linen naturally softens with each wash and will crease a little.
-If you prefer a smooth look to your hat, use a clothing steamer or light warm iron on wrinkled areas.
+If you prefer a smooth look to your hat, use a clothing steamer or light warm iron on wrinkled areas, avoiding the tabs.

 Step 7: Heritage hats with cord in the brim (Classic Bucket, Panelled Bucket and Ladies hats) are best stored hanging from a pegrail or hook at the brim (or by the ties with the brim lying flat against the wall), or lying flat with the brim spread out on the flat surface.
 This avoids the cord in the brim from kinking.

 Step 8: If it does kink (leaving it too long in a washing machine or washing basket will also cause it to curl), lie it flat on a hard surface (use a tea towel on a table-top or wooden floor - sometimes an ironing board is too soft) and use a medium-heat iron with medium-steam setting to press all around the edge of the brim to flatten.
 Do not iron tags.
 Reverse the hat and repeat on the other side.
 If you're concerned about the iron being too hot, use a thin tea towel in-between the hat and iron, or start on a lower setting and gradually increase the heat/steam until you get the desired result.

 Got any other problems or questions?
 Shoot us an email at email@example.com and we’ll do our best to help!